-According to Dr. Meggan Hain, Organic Valley veterinarian and animal care specialist, Organic Valley uses the Five Freedoms of Animal Welfare as one way to determine how our animals are feeling.
+Dr. Meggan Hain, Organic Valley veterinarian and animal care specialist, said Organic Valley uses the Five Freedoms of Animal Welfare as one way to determine how our animals are feeling.
 They include freedom from hunger and thirst, freedom from pain and disease, freedom from discomfort, freedom from distress and last, but not least, freedom to exhibit natural behaviors.
 Organic Valley has an animal care program which includes regular farm visits with observations and objective measures to make sure that all the animals have their five freedoms.
 If one of these freedoms is missing, actions are taken to correct the issue.

 Another way we determine our animals' state of welfare is by monitoring them for signs of stress.
 A spike in distress hormone levels is one indicator that an animal is not happy.
 There are also certain behaviors that indicate stress, such as vocalization, increased heart rate, lameness, chickens pecking one another, pigs biting, and calves suckling objects, to name a few.
 If we happen to observe any of these behaviors, immediate actions are taken to correct the underlying issues and get the animal to a positive state.

 How Does Organic Valley Keep Cows Happy?